Flowers (Miley Cyrus song): Production and release

 "Flowers" was written by Miley Cyrus, Gregory "Aldae" Hein, and Michael Pollack in January 2022 in Sunset Sound Recorders studio in Hollywood, California.
 During a week of sessions, with the composers gathered around a piano, the song came together as a ballad, originally with a "slower and sadder" feel, according to Pollack.
 He said: "We started with the chorus and, if I remember correctly, the lyric, melody, and progression started to form simultaneously.
 It's one of those 'circle of fifths's songs where the melody informs the progression and vice versa.
 It practically wrote itself."
 The initial demo version of the song was a stripped-back ballad, only consisting of Cyrus singing and Pollack playing the Rhodes piano.
 Then it evolved into the uptempo song.
 Its final version was produced by Tyler Johnson and Kid Harpoon.

 On December 31, 2022, while hosting her NBC live special Miley's New Year's Eve Party, Cyrus announced "Flowers" would be released simultaneously in all markets on January 13, 2023.
 The song was released on January 13 at UTC+00:00, which was still January 12 in some parts of the world.
 The demo version of the song was released digitally on March 3, 2023.
 It was also included on the digital version of Endless Summer Vacation album.

 Composition

 American singer Bruno Mars, whose song "When I Was Your Man" was allegedly paraphrased into lyrics of "Flowers".

-"Flowers" is a pop song with disco and funk influences.
+"Flowers" is a disco, funk and pop rock song, with a moderate tempo of 118 beats per minute.
 Anna Gaca of Pitchfork described it as a "twangy" disco funk song with a string section reminiscent of flamenco.
 Gabrielle Sanchez of Yahoo! said, "A funky bassline guides the song, paired with a swooning string line and fizzy cymbals".
 Mary Siroky of Consequence thought that Cyrus's "raspy vocals offer an edge to the disco-toned anthem" and that the song interpolates Gloria Gaynor's "I Will Survive" (1978).
 She further opined that "Flowers" sounds like "if the hazy, peaceful California tone of 'Malibu' were to be applied to a dance pop track".
 Alexis Petridis of The Guardian noted its "shimmering electric guitar and understated yacht-rock mood," comparing it to Fleetwood Mac's 1977 album Rumours.